-The figures presented on the previous page correspond to the combined accounts of the eight ATD entities under French law, which carry out all of the actions in France and in thirteen countries that do not have their own legal structures (Bolivia, Brazil, Burkina Faso, Ivory Coast, Haiti, Lebanon, Mexico, Philippines, Central African Republic, Democratic Republic of the Congo, Senegal, Tanzania and Thailand).
+The figures presented on the previous page correspond to the combined accounts of the eight ATD entities under French law.
+These carry out all of ATD's work in France, as well as in thirteen countries that do not have their own legal structures (Bolivia, Brazil, Burkina Faso, the Central African Republic, the Democratic Republic of the Congo, Haiti, the Ivory Coast, Lebanon, Mexico, the Philippines, Senegal, Tanzania and Thailand).

-Additionally, ATD is present in sixteen other countries with structures applying local accounting rules (Belgium,
+Additionally, ATD is present in sixteen other countries with structures that apply local accounting rules (Belgium,

-Canada, Germany, Guatemala, Ireland, Italy, Luxembourg, Madagascar, Mauritius, the Netherlands, Peru, Spain, the United States, Poland, the United Kingdom and Switzerland).
+Canada, Germany, Guatemala, Ireland, Italy, Luxembourg, Madagascar, Mauritius, the Netherlands, Peru, Poland, Spain, Switzerland, the United Kingdom, and the United States).
 These structures partially finance their actions and receive, if necessary, grants from the ATD Fourth World Foundation (grants included in the accounts presented here).
-The amount of actions financed directly by these sixteen countries is, for 2018, approximately 3 M€, bringing the budget of ATD Fourth World to approximately 18 M€ worldwide.
+The amount pertaining to actions financed directly by these sixteen countries is, for 2018, approximately 3 M€, bringing the budget of ATD Fourth World to approximately 18 M€ worldwide.